-The Academic Dean/Director of Education (or designee) must provide a written notice of SAP NOT MET status.
+The Campus Director or Academic Dean must provide a written notice of SAP NOT MET status.
 The following timelines apply for all students placed on SAP NOT MET status:

-- For linear programs with an Add/Drop period: - o Students must receive the notification by the first day of the term; and - Must complete the Evaluation of Progress form within fourteen (14) calendar days after the notification.
+- For linear programs with an Add/Drop period: - Students must receive the notification by the first day of the term; and - Must complete the Evaluation of Progress form within fourteen (14) calendar days after the notification.

-NOTE: For terms without a break week, students must receive the notification within seven (7) calendar days after the term start and must complete the Evaluation of Progress form within twenty-one (21) calendar days after the notification.
+Note: For terms without a break week, students must receive the notification within seven (7) calendar days after the term start and must complete the Evaluation of Progress form within twenty-one (21) calendar days after the notification.